nklein/gauss/README.md

 settings while coding/debugging and use a `LOCALLY` block as above to recompile them with `speed` greater than `safety` once you have the kinks worked out.

+As an example, the following form will cause an assertion if `speed` is less than or equal to `safety` at the time the matrix operations are compiled, but will slide through otherwise:

+    (gauss:m+ '(single-float single-float)
+              (gauss:make-vector* '(single-float) 1.0)
+              (gauss:make-vector* '(single-float) 2.0 5.0))

+When it slides through, it currently creates a 1x1 matrix:

+    #<MATRIX
+      3.0>

+However, I do not guarantee that any behavior which would `ASSERT` when compiled with `speed` less than or equal to `safety` will behave consistently across versions or compilers when `speed` is greater than `safety`.
+In other words, if your code does not work when compiled with `speed` less than or equal to `safety`, then you should not be relying on the results you obtain when `speed` is greater than `safety`.

 <a name="create">Creating matrices and vectors</a>
 --------------------------------------------------